 CAS is independently positioned within ING.
-CAS staff report to the General Manager of CAS.
-The General Manager CAS reports directly to the CEO of ING as well as functionally to the Supervisory Board.
-The CAS General Manager has regular bilateral meetings with the chairman of the Audit Committee.
-CAS' independent position within ING is yearly confirmed by SB by approving the CAS charter and periodically assessed as part of the external quality review performed by the Institute of Internal Auditors Netherlands (IIA).
+CAS staff report to the general manager of CAS.
+The general manager CAS reports hierarchically to the CEO of ING as well as functionally to the Supervisory Board.
+The general manager CAS has regular bilateral meetings with the chairman of the Audit Committee.
+CAS' independent position within ING is confirmed annually by the Supervisory Board by approving the CAS charter and is periodically assessed as part of the external quality review performed by the Institute of Internal Auditors Netherlands (IIA).

 CAS periodically exchanges information with stakeholders like DNB and the ECB as well as the external auditor in order to update its risk analysis and audit plan.